-The filter control updates to show Filter Nodes: New Node Filter indicating a filter has been applied but has not been saved.
+The filter control updates to show Filter Nodes: New Node Filter to indicate that a filter is applied but is not saved.

-- 2. Save the filter. - a.
-Click the a Save node filter icon.
+- Save the filter: - a Click the B Save node filter icon.

 The SAVE NODE FILTER dialog displays.

 - b.
 Enter the Node Filter Name.

 - c.
 Review / update the filter criteria.

 - d.
 Click Save and Apply.